muniategui/IAS-Lab/README.md

 This allows us to have a clear view of the status of our platform and to apply extra security measures.
 For example, we can detect that a user is inviting users that behave incorrectly or that always end up banned.
 After detecting this, we can revoke the invitation key of that user.

+# Conclusions and future work

+We archieved all the proposed basic and security features and deployed the application in https://ias.ericm.cat.
+The file encryption was the most challenging feature because Django by default process some headers and serves the stream with an offset.
+This was overcome by setting the stream at byte 0.

+As future work we should configure the Web App to serve the static files using Nginx and not Django.
+Also, the file encryption and decryption should be done in chunks and not in memory to avoid running out of it.

 # Install
 To start running the server we reccomend the following steps:
 1. Create a **virtual environment**